SaeedehHeydarian/PromptEngineering/README.md

 # PromptEngineering
-building a LangChain implementation of your prompt
+building a LangChain implementation of the prompt